Who Is She 2 U

-"Who Is She 2 U" is a song by American recording artist Brandy Norwood from her fourth studio album, Afrodisiac (2004).
+"Who Is She 2 U" is a song by American recording artist Brandy from her fourth studio album, Afrodisiac (2004).
 It was written by Candice Nelson, Walter Millsap III and Timbaland, and produced by the latter.
 The song is built around a sample of "Instant Love" (1977) by American singer Leon Ware.
 Due to the inclusion of the sample, he and Jacqueline Hilliard are also credited as songwriters.
 Based on true events, the song describes a woman who is suspicious about her mate's awkward behavior around a seemingly unfamiliar woman.
 The dramatic up-tempo incorporates piano keys, flutes, chamber pop string melodies and go-go drum programming.

 The song was released as the album's second and final North American single in July 2004, and as its third single throughout Australia and Europe by March 2005.
 "Who Is She 2 U" failed to make much impact on the charts around the world, peaking at number 85 on the US Billboard Hot 100 and number 43 on the Hot R&B/Hip-Hop Songs chart.
 Elsewhere, the song reached the top fifty in the United Kingdom and the top ten of the German Urban Chart.
-The music video for "Who Is She 2 U", directed by Jake Nava, was filmed throughout Los Angeles, California in July 2004.
+The music video for "Who Is She 2 U", directed by Jake Nava, was filmed throughout Los Angeles, California in August 2004.
 It features Norwood as an all-knowing narrator, who is watching the central male character's every move throughout the city while catching him in the act with various women.